best-practice-and-impact/govcookiecutter/docs/{{ cookiecutter.repo_name }}/README.md

 This is information about the structure of the created repository contained in the `{{ cookiecutter.repo_name }}` folder within the `govcookiecutter` repository.
-Some of these files may not be present in the actual created repository, as this is customised based on the user's answers to the prompts on set-up.s
+Some of these files may not be present in the actual created repository, as this is customised based on the user's answers to the prompts on set-ups.

 ```{toctree}
 :maxdepth: 2